brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 ## Implicit this access

-One question came up over the course of implementing this feature which was whether or not there should be implicit this syntax for invoking an "explicit this" member function from an "implicit this" one.
+One question came up over the course of implementing this feature which was whether or not there should be implicit this syntax for invoking an explicit object member function from an implicit object member function (that is, a regular non-static member function).
 That is:

 ```cpp
 struct D {